About GuitarGuide

 Turn loose chord ideas into named progressions you can revisit, refine, and compare over time.

-Hear ideas back
+Hear ideas in context

-Playback helps you decide whether a progression actually works before you commit to it in a song.
+Real guitar playback helps you decide whether a progression actually works before you commit to it in a song.

 Work in your tuning